IsaLubs/Pathfinder/README.md

 ![Screenshot 2024-07-15 144710](https://github.com/user-attachments/assets/050c3dfd-0437-40bb-bdb5-baf8294d02e7)

 ## Time Challenge and cound down
+- As a participant engaging in Pathfinder for the first time, I desire a clear and conspicuous presentation of essential information during gameplay.
+Specifically, I would like real-time updates on the countdown timer, the number of successful moves made, and the progress toward reaching the goal.
+These crucial elements should be prominently displayed throughout the gaming experience, ensuring that I can effortlessly track my progress and adjust my strategy accordingly.
 - The game includes a countdown timer to increase difficulty.
 ![Screenshot 2024-07-15 145305](https://github.com/user-attachments/assets/05b4f77e-deb5-446e-a3ac-f68d65a5b6f0)